pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 ## Creating an account

-When a user requests to create an account, for example by using the [Aptos SDK](https://aptos-labs.github.io/ts-sdk-doc/classes/AptosAccount.html), the following cryptographic steps are executed:
+When a user requests to create an account, for example by using the [Pont SDK](https://aptos-labs.github.io/ts-sdk-doc/classes/PontAccount.html), the following cryptographic steps are executed:

 - Start by generating a new private key, public key pair.
 - From the user get the preferred signature scheme for the account: If the account should use a single signature or if it should require multiple signatures for signing a transaction.